Version Control For Migrations

 What is the primary purpose of version control for migrations?

-The primary purpose is to track, manage, and synchronize database schema changes across environments, ensuring consistency and reducing errors.
+The primary purpose is to track, manage, and synchronize database schema changes across environments, ensuring consistency, traceability, and the ability to roll back changes if needed.

 How does version control for migrations improve team collaboration?